F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![sudo -l](https://imgur.com/dlspK06.png)

 Mr derp is allowed to run sudo commands in the file location /home/mrderp/binaries/derpy*.
-As you can see in the screenshot, cd didn't work so in order to exploit the sudo rights, let's create a directory called binaries in /home/mrderp:
+As you can see in the screenshot, cd didn’t work so to exploit the sudo rights, let’s create a directory called binaries in /home/mrderp:

 <pre>mkdir binaries
 cd binaries</pre>